 Dinner: Pork skewers with ginger pumpkin mash

-- It means learning the GI values of foods which can be confusing and easy to make mistakes.
+It means learning the GI values of foods which can be confusing, and it’s easy to make mistakes.